- Maintaining a specialized commercial court, division or judge

 Dedicated systems for commercial cases can make a big difference in the effectiveness of a judiciary (1).
 Having specialized commercial courts or divisions reduces the number of cases pending before the main first-instance court and thus can lead to shorter resolution times within the main trial court—one reason why economies have sometimes introduced specialized courts as a case management tool.
 But the benefits do not end there.
 Commercial courts and divisions tend to promote consistency in the application of the law, increasing predictability for court users (2).
 And judges in such courts develop expertise in their field, which likely leads to faster and more qualitative dispute resolution (3).

 The data show that 99 of the 190 economies covered by Doing Business have a specialized commercial jurisdiction — established by setting up a dedicated stand-alone court, a specialized commercial section within an existing court or specialized judges within a general civil court.
 Economies with stand-alone commercial courts include Austria, Belgium, Côte d'Ivoire, Mali and Sri Lanka.
-Those with a commercial division within their courts include Benin, Kenya, Nigeria, Uganda, the United Kingdom and the United States.
+Those with a commercial division within their courts include Benin, Kenya, Nigeria – Lagos, Uganda, the United Kingdom and the United States – New York.
 Out of the 11 economies where two cities are measured, China, India and the Russian Federation are the only ones where commercial courts or divisions have been established in both cities.
-In the 17 Sub-Saharan African economies that have introduced commercial courts or sections since 2005—Benin, Burkina Faso, Cameroon, Côte d’Ivoire, Ghana, Guinea-Bissau, Lesotho, Liberia, Malawi, Mauritius, Mozambique, Niger, Rwanda, Senegal, the Seychelles, Sierra Leone and Togo — the average time to resolve the standardized case measured by Doing Business was reduced by about 2.5 months.
-In Côte d’Ivoire, the reduction was more than 6 months.
+In the 17 Sub-Saharan African economies that have introduced commercial courts or sections since 2005—Benin, Burkina Faso, Cameroon, Côte d’Ivoire, Ghana, Guinea-Bissau, Lesotho, Liberia, Malawi, Mauritius, Mozambique, Niger, Rwanda, Senegal, the Seychelles, Sierra Leone and Togo — the average time to resolve the standardized case measured by Doing Business was reduced by about 2 months.
+In Côte d’Ivoire, the reduction was more than 8 months.
 In 2011, resolving a commercial dispute in Abidjan took 770 days.
 In 2013, after the creation of a specialized commercial court, it took only 585 days.
+Today, it takes 525 days.

 The creation of specialized sections or courts needs to be matched by a commitment of more resources as demand for their services expands.
 Take the case of Peru.
 The Lima commercial courts, in operation since April 2005, made headlines in 2006 for deciding cases in less than a year.
 In February 2007 however, the judiciary transferred 11,000 enforcement cases to the new courts.
 These cases, amounting to about 11 times their existing caseload, flooded the courts and increased average delays once again (4).